Hashtag Web3 Logo

 1. Transaction Execution

-- Users submit transactions to the validium operator
+• Users submit transactions to the validium operator.

-- Users receive instant soft confirmations
+• Users receive instant soft confirmations.

 2. Off-Chain Data Posting

-Key Difference from Rollups:
+• Key Difference from Rollups:

-- Transaction data is NOT posted to Ethereum L1
+• Transaction data is NOT posted to Ethereum L1.

-- Instead, data is posted to a Data Availability Committee (DAC)
+• Instead, data is posted to a Data Availability Committee (DAC).

 3. Proof Generation

-- A prover generates a validity proof (ZK-SNARK or ZK-STARK)
+• A prover generates a validity proof (ZK-SNARK or ZK-STARK).

 4. L1 Verification

-- L1 verifies:
+• L1 verifies:

-- The validity proof is correct (computation was done right)
+• The validity proof is correct.

-- New state root accepted on L1
+• A new state root is accepted on L1.

 5. User Withdrawals

-- Users can withdraw to L1 if they can provide a Merkle proof of their balance
+• Users can withdraw to L1 if they can provide a Merkle proof of their balance.

-- Exit safety depends on DAC honesty
+• Exit safety depends on DAC honesty.

 Validium vs. ZK Rollup